JavierGonzalez/BMP/README.md

 * Bitcoin ABC 0.19.10
 * Bitcoin Core 0.18.0
 * Bitcoin SV 0.2.1
-* P2Pool
+* P2Pool 16.0

 #### How to deploy

 1. Put the BMP code in the `www` httpd public directory.
 2. Configure RPC and SQL access by renaming `autoload/_password.php`.
-3. Wait Bitcoin clients synchronization (BTC, BCH and BSV).
+3. Wait Bitcoin clients sync (BTC, BCH and BSV).
 4. Execute `scheme.sql` in a new SQL database.
 5. Set a `crontab` every minute with: `curl https://bmp.domain.com/update`.
 6. Wait BMP synchronization.